openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 subject

 > REQUIRED.
 Specifies the Subject Principal for whom the status has been updated.
-  If this claim is not included, then the status change was applied to all subjects in the stream.
   If the event applies to the entire stream, the value of the `subject` field MUST be of format `opaque`, and its `id` value MUST be the unique ID of the stream.
-If the Transmitter does not support multiple streams, then the value of the `id` field MUST be the string "0".
+If the Transmitter does not support multiple streams, then the value of the `id` field MUST be the string "none".

 > Note that the subject that identifies a stream itself is always implicitly added to the stream and MAY NOT be removed from the stream.